http://localhost:8081/api/greeting

 . -

-When you have stepped all the way through and look at the response in Advanced Rest Client, you’ll see that a 500 Server Error is returned along with the error message.
+After you step through and look at the response in Advanced Rest Client, you see that a 500 Server Error is returned along with the error message.

 -